 Apart from IBI, Ruth enjoys being involved in the life of Dun Laoghaire Evangelical Church.
 She loves visiting her 3 children and 9 grandchildren, (who all live outside Ireland), attending Book Club, participating in a card-making class, taking a keen interest in most sports, and dabbling in arts and crafts.

-Anne is our Librarian and volunteers two days a week.
+Becky is our Librarian and volunteers two days a week.

 Victoria is a lecturer in English.
 She has taught in universities in the UK and Ireland has held an Irish Research Council Fellowship at University College Dublin.
 Victoria completed her PhD at Queen’s University Belfast in 2011 and her research focuses on the influence of the Bible on literature after the Reformation.
 Victoria is married to Andy (minister of Donabate Presbyterian Church) and they have a son, Reuben.